ML4SCI/DeepLearnHackathon/GravitationalLensingChallenge/README.md

 #### 1. Multi-Class Classification

-The [Dataset](https://drive.google.com/file/d/1B_UZtU4W65ZViTJsLeFfvK-xXCYUhw2A/view?usp=sharing) consists of three classes, strong lensing images with no substructure, subhalo substructure, and vortex substructure.
+The [Dataset](https://drive.google.com/file/d/1GKLETkPWy_uOwfR3UMW8YEQC4lkJa45h/view?usp=sharing) consists of three classes, strong lensing images with no substructure, CDM (cold dark matter) substructure, and axion substructure.
 The images have been normalized using min-max normalization, but you are free to use any normalization or data augmentation methods to improve your results.

 #### 2. Image Super-Resolution